REPORTING STUDENT ABSENCE

-- The greater the achievement (5+ A*- C including English and Maths)
+- The greater the achievement (Grade 5 and above including English and Maths).

 Why is Punctuality Important?

-All students are required to be punctual to school.
-Punctuality to school is a legal requirement.
+All students are required to be punctual to school, which is a legal requirement.

-Morning - Students must arrive at school at 8.40 a.m. for morning registration.
+Morning- Students must arrive at school at 8:30am for morning registration at 8.40a.m.
 Students who arrive after this time will be marked `late.'
 Registers will close at 9.15 a.m.
 Students who arrive after 9.15 a.m. may be classed as absent for that session.
 The main gate will be closed at 8.40am.
 Students arriving after this time will need to sign in at Reception.

 Both attendance and punctuality will be monitored regularly and concerns will be actioned by House Managers in accordance with their own procedures and, if necessary, reported to the Attendance Advisory Practitioner.

 - Gets your day off to a good start and puts you in a positive frame of mind, so that you can maximise your learning opportunities.